rwth-acis/LAS2peer-AnnotationService/API.md

 }]
 ```

-### Get All objects specifying part of the information to receive
+### Get All Objects Specifying Part of the Information to Receive
    ```GET /objects?part=id,text```

 #### Response